This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 It may be difficult for you and your family to go through cancer and cancer treatments.
 Join a support group or talk with others who have gone through treatment.

 - National Cancer Institute

 6116 Executive Boulevard, Suite 300

 Follow up with your oncologist as directed:

-You may need to return several days in a row for treatment.
-You may need to see your oncologist for ongoing tests and treatment.
+You will need to see your oncologist for more tests and treatments.
 Write down your questions so you remember to ask them during your visits.